ICST-Technion/ESP32_MicroPython_Examples/MicroPython_Audio/README.md

 ### WAV File Playback:

 Implements a function to read audio data from a WAV file and stream it to the MAX98357A module, skipping the 44-byte WAV file header.
+**NOTICE: because the header is being skipped, if the WAV file is not in the proper format, it will not be detected.**

 ### File Validation: